Skip to main content

 {% endfor %}

 The event_type parameter can be changed to retrieve events of the specified name.
-The count parameter sets the limit for the number of past events that should be retrieved.
+The count parameter sets the limit on the number of past events to be retrieved.

 Event Lookup Tag Query Parameters